Cristiano Ronaldo asks to leave Manchester United - Report

 Where could Cristiano Ronaldo go?

-He will never be short of suitors and several Premier League and top Europeans clubs have been linked with a move for the Portuguese star.
+He will never be short of suitors and several Premier League and top Europeans clubs have been linked with a move for the Portuguese star, which seemed to suggest this was only going one way this summer.

 Simply put: Ronaldo is Ronaldo and he will always be wanted as long as he’s still playing.
 His return to Manchester United hasn’t quite worked out but he can now point to the change in managers, philosophy and direction of the club as to why he decided to move on.